asmei1/tinycoro/Readme.md

-#tinycoro
+# tinycoro
-It's a simple library which supports a coroutine usage and implemented a some coroutine types (like Task<T> or Generator<T>, some Linux-specific types and context classes for all of them.<br>
+It's a simple library which supports a coroutine usage and implemented a some coroutine types (like Task<T> or Generator<T>, some Linux-specific types and context classes for all of them.
 This library used a C++20 standard.

-##Usage
+## Usage
 #Prerequisites
 You will need:
  - A gcc compiler which supports coroutines (10+)
  - Linux system for tinycoro::io part

-##Build and install
+## Build and install
 ```
 mkdir src/build
 cd src/build